New York (state): Sports

 The State of New York is represented by three National Football League teams, but is geographically home to one team, the Buffalo Bills, based in the Buffalo suburb of Orchard Park.
 The other two NFL teams representing New York, the New York Giants and New York Jets, also represent the New York City metropolitan area and were previously located in New York City, but they play in MetLife Stadium, located in East Rutherford, New Jersey, about seven miles west of New York City.
 New York also has two Major League Baseball teams, the New York Yankees (based in the Bronx) and the New York Mets (based in Queens).
 Minor league baseball teams also play in the State of New York, including the Long Island Ducks, the Staten Island FerryHawks, and the Brooklyn Cyclones, downstate, and the Rochester Red Wings, the Binghamton Rumble Ponies, the Syracuse Mets, the Auburn Doubledays, the Batavia Muckdogs, the Hudson Valley Renegades and the Buffalo Bisons upstate.

 New York is home to three National Hockey League franchises: the New York Rangers in Manhattan, the New York Islanders in Nassau County on Long Island, and the Buffalo Sabres in Buffalo.
+New York is home to three American Hockey League franchises: the Rochester Americans, the Utica Comets, and the Syracuse Crunch.
+The Adirondack Thunder are the only ECHL franchise in New York.
 New York has two National Basketball Association teams, the New York Knicks in Manhattan, and the Brooklyn Nets in Brooklyn and a Women's National Basketball Association team, the New York Liberty, also based in Brooklyn.
 New York is the home of a Major League Soccer franchise, New York City FC, currently playing in the Bronx, though they are building a new stadium in Queens.
 Although the New York Red Bulls represent the New York City metropolitan area, they play in Sports Illustrated Stadium in Harrison, New Jersey.